 Where Stripe Wins

-Stripe is an all-in-one payment processor combining payment processing with a payment gateway.
+Stripe is an all-in-one payment processor that combines payment processing with a payment gateway.
 Though you can use it for in-person transactions, Stripe Payments prioritizes eCommerce, offering a robust suite of developer tools for integrating Stripe’s payment features into your online store.

-With international transactions, Stripe supports numerous currencies and payment methods along with quality-of-life features that help you navigate VATs and exchange rates.
-Advanced features are usually paid for with additional cost per transaction.
+With international transactions, Stripe supports numerous currencies and payment methods, as well as features that help you navigate VATs and exchange rates.
+Advanced features are usually paid for with an additional cost per transaction.

 - Straightforward flat-rate eCommerce pricing